 One study stated the variance of vaginal pH during a period quite well.
 The study was published in the International Journal of Gynecology and Obstetrics [85.3 (2004): 298-300].
 According to the researchers:

-The study also stated that using a pH balancing tampon could help stop yeast infections during periods.
-The tampon used in the study which was found to help reduce period yeast infections contained lactic acid (the same type of acid produced by helpful vaginal probiotics) and citric acid.
-Tampons that contained this acid effectively reduced vaginal pH during menstruation to levels typically found during non-menstruation.
+The study also stated, that using a pH balancing tampon could help stop yeast infections during periods.
+The tampon used in the study, which was found to help reduce yeast infections during a period, contained lactic acid (the same type of acid produced by helpful vaginal probiotics) and citric acid.
+Tampons that contained this acid, effectively reduced vaginal pH during menstruation to levels typically found during non-menstruation.
 According to this same study:

 Another study discussed the changes that can occur to the vaginal microbiota during menses.
 The study was published in the journal Clinical Infectious Diseases [30.6 (2000): 901-907].
-The study looked at the microbiotic life present in the vaginas of two groups of women: those with bacterial vaginosis (BV), and those without BV.
+The research looked at the microbiotic life present in the vaginas of two groups of women: those with bacterial vaginosis (BV), and those without BV.
 The study found that women without BV had very little change in the amount of Lactobacillus bacteria during the course of their menstrual cycle (recovery rate for these bacteria ranged from 82% to 98%).
-However, women with BV had significantly less Lactobacillus bacteria during menses: Lactobacillus was only recovered from 33% of the women with BV during menses.
-Towards the end of the menstrual cycle, the Lactobacillus in these women with BV did grow, but still was recovered from only 54% of the women at the end of their menstrual cycle.
+However, women with BV had significantly less Lactobacillus bacteria during menses; Lactobacillus was only recovered from 33% of the women with BV during menses.
+Towards the end of the menstrual cycle, the Lactobacillus in these women with BV, did grow; but, still was recovered from only 54% of the women at the end of their menstrual cycle.

 A reduction in Lactobacillus bacteria can cause other pathogenic microbes to start invading the vagina.
-Some Lactobacilli secrete lactic acid, which helps to keep the vagina acidic and less conducive to Candida colonization.
-Also, some Lactobacilli secrete hydrogen peroxide, which helps keep pathogenic bacteria that cause BV in check naturally as well.
-The key symptom of BV is a vaginal odor that is either “fish” or “cheese” smelling.
-So, if you seem to have a foul vaginal odor, and you get yeast infections during menses, this could all be due to an improper balance of vaginal bacteria; as the women with BV in this study were shown to have much less probiotic Lactobacillus bacteria in their vaginas.
+Some Lactobacilli secrete lactic acid, which helps to keep the vagina acidic, and less conducive to Candida colonization.
+Also, some Lactobacilli secrete hydrogen peroxide, which helps keep pathogenic bacteria that cause BV, in check naturally as well.
+The key symptom of BV is a vaginal odor that is either “fishy” or “cheese” smelling.
+So, if you seem to have a foul vaginal odor, and you get yeast infections during menses, this could all be due to an improper balance of vaginal bacteria; as the women with BV in this study, were shown to have much less probiotic Lactobacilli bacteria in their vaginas.

 Estrogen Levels During Your Period

-The chart below shows you the levels of hormones in the body during the menstrual cycle.
-Please note that estraidol is estrogen; so interpret the estraidol line as the level of estrogen.
+The chart below shows you the levels of hormones in women’s bodies during the menstrual cycle.
+The chart is a compilation of differeing levels of hormones; with the average level depicted as a solid blue line.
+High and low levels of hormones are seen by the dashed grey lines.
+Please note, that chart C shows estraidol, and estradiol is estrogen.
+So, interpret the estraidol line as the level of estrogen.

 Antibiotic Use Increases Infection Rate

-The primary reason why antibiotic use correlates directly with yeast infection incidence is because antibiotic use kills off friendly vaginal bacteria.
+The primary reason why antibiotic use correlates directly with yeast infection incidence, is because antibiotic use kills off friendly, vaginal bacteria.
 To bring your vaginal microbiota back into balance, you should use some form of probiotic supplement.
-Using a probiotic pill is usually a very effective way to do this because they contain the correct species of bacteria.
-If you do choose to take a probiotic pill, make sure you insert one or two daily into the vagina in addition to just taking it orally.
+Using a probiotic pill is usually a very effective way to do this; because, these pills contain the correct species of bacteria (Lactobacilli).
+If you do choose to take a probiotic pill, make sure you insert one or two daily into the vagina, in addition to just taking it orally.
 This will directly impact your vaginal microbiota.
 Try inserting the probiotic pill into the vagina at night before you go to bed.

 If you have some yogurt, you can inoculate the yogurt with the bacteria in a probiotic supplement.
 Simply add the probiotic pill to the yogurt and let it set at room temperature for a few hours.
 The colony forming units present in the pill will start to spread and multiply in the yogurt.
 You can then soak a tampon in the yogurt and insert it into your vagina before you go to sleep.
 This should be a great home remedy you can use to effectively get rid of a yeast infection.
-You can check out the review of Keybiotics probiotic supplement at the bottom of this page.
-There is a lot of information about this exceptional supplement in the review.
+You can check out this article to learn more about probiotic pills: Good Probiotic Yeast Infection Pills.

-If you douche during your period, you may be upsetting the good bacteria in the vagina.
+If you use a store procured douche product during your period, you may be upsetting the good bacteria in the vagina.
 This may be a reason why you seem to get a yeast infection during your period.
-If you do decide to douche, avoid alkaline douches.
-Douching with apple cider vinegar would help to keep the pH acidic, and clean it out at the same time.
-Also, try and insert a probiotic pill into the vagina after you douche to help keep the helpful bacteria colonies thriving in your vagina.
+If you do decide to douche; avoid alkaline, and store product douches.
+Douching with apple cider vinegar diluted with water, would help to keep the pH acidic, and clean it out at the same time.
+Just make sure you do not exceed about a 1% concentration of vinegar; as this is all you will need to start killing Candida.
+Stronger concentrations of apple cider vinegar can cause irritation or chemical burns to the skin (learn more about using this vinegar here: Apple Cider Vinegar for Yeast Infection).
+Also, try and insert a probiotic pill into the vagina after you douche, to help keep the good bacteria colonies thriving in your vagina.

 A Powerful 12 Hour Yeast Infection Treatment